EPOKA UNIVERSITY

 Course Description: | Introduction to Business is a course that offers essential information related to the business landscape and business functions (Operations & Production, Marketing, Finance & Accounting, Human Resourced Management, IT).
 The course has been designed in such a way that it provides to the students the updated information on the business reality which changes very rapidly.
 At the same time, it provides the necessary information for more advanced courses related to the aforementioned business functions.
 Through real life examples and case studies, both national and international; the content of this course has been aligned with the contemporary developments in the field of business, and aims to provide the basics for the understanding of business organizations and people who operate them. |

-Course Objectives: | Gain an understanding of the global business environment and the context in which a business operates.
+Course Objectives: | Provide basic knowledge about the main business functions such as Operations, Marketing, Human Resources, Accounting, IT, and Finance.
+Gain an understanding of the global business environment and the context in which a business operates.
 Learn about the different types of business, such as entrepreneurship, new ventures, and other types of ownership.
-Identify the four basic functions of the management process and describe the basic roles and skills managers require.
-Provide basic knowledge about the main business functions such as management, operations, human resources, marketing, accounting, IT, and finance. |
+Identify the four basic functions that constitute the management process and describe the basic roles and skills required of managers.
+Learn how structure, managing basic frameworks that organizations use to get their work done, is the main part of the management process.
+Discuss traditional and learn contemporary theories about motivation and leadership. |

 BASIC CONCEPTS OF THE COURSE